 My student seems to be struggling.
 What should I do?

-Encourage your student to reach out directly to a professor, a dean, a counselor, a coach, an academic resource specialist, a chaplain).
+Encourage your student to reach out directly to a professor, a dean, a counselor, a coach, an academic resource specialist, or a chaplain.
 Williams is filled with spectacularly qualified and deeply dedicated faculty and staff whose jobs are to support students in every way possible to get the most out of their undergraduate experience.
 Learn more.

 What happens if my student gets sick?